MadRajib/Code_snippets-1/coding_problems/binary_search/readme.md

 __Note:__

 What if Key is Absent ?
-* *low* will point to the first element greater than the key.
+* *low* will point to the first element greater than the key ie. ceil
+* *high* will point to the first ekement smaller than the key ie. floor
 * *low* position where to place the element in the sorted array.

 ### 2. Order Agonostic Search